William F. Jung: Early life, education, and career

 Jung was born in 1958 in Fort Belvoir, Virginia.
-He received a Bachelor of Arts, magna cum laude, in 1980 from Vanderbilt University, where he was elected to Phi Beta Kappa and was a member of the Kappa Sigma fraternity (Kappa Chapter).
+He received a Bachelor of Arts, magna cum laude, in 1980 from Vanderbilt University, where he was elected to Phi Beta Kappa and was a member of Kappa Sigma fraternity (Kappa chapter).
 He received a Juris Doctor, summa cum laude in 1983 from the University of Illinois College of Law, where he was editor in chief of the Illinois Law Review, Order of the Coif, and class valedictorian.
 He began his legal career as a law clerk to Judge Gerald Bard Tjoflat of the United States Court of Appeals for the Eleventh Circuit, from 1983 to 1984.
 From 1984 to 1985, he served as a law clerk to Associate Justice William Rehnquist of the Supreme Court of the United States.

 In 1983, he became a member of the Florida Bar with the highest score in the First Appellate District.
-From 1985 to 1987, he was an associate in the Tampa, Florida, office of Carlton Fields Jorden Burt, P.A.
+From 1985 to 1987, he was an associate in the Tampa, Florida, office of Carlton Fields.
 Jung served as an Assistant United States Attorney for six years, first in the Southern District of Florida, from 1987 to 1990, and subsequently in the Middle District of Florida, from 1990 to 1993.
 Before becoming a judge, he was a partner at the law firm of Jung & Sisco, P.A. (formerly Black & Jung, P.A.) in Tampa, Florida, which he co-founded in 1993.
 He specialized in white-collar criminal defense and complex civil litigation.
+In 2017 Florida Trend Magazine inducted Jung into its "Florida Legal Elite Hall of Fame."

 Jung has published approximately thirty articles in legal publications.